MrKelpy/MESL/README.md

 The library is fully configurable, you can change the feature keybinds/functions accordingly to your in-game settings, using config.py.

+Lastest Version: 1.4

+WARNING:
+Versions lower than 1.4 might be unstable and incomplete; Some of their features are broken and might not work.
+Versions lower than 1.3.1 were removed due to complete unstability.

 ## Installation